vishnukantp/ETH-errorhandling/README.md

-Certainly!
-Below is a sample README file for the provided Solidity code:

----

 # Error Contract

 This Solidity smart contract, named `Error`, provides functions to check whether a given number is two digits or not.